amartherus/SeatAssignment/README.md

 Assumptions:
-Each request is a group that needs to sit together (not complete) People prefer to sit towards the middle of the row (not complete) People prefer NOT to sit in the front 3 rows (not complete)
+Each request is a group that needs to sit together (not complete) People prefer to sit towards the middle of the theater (not complete) People prefer NOT to sit in the front 3 rows (not complete)

 Instructions for build: